yashsahugtx/skype-docs/Skype/Skype-For-Business-Bot-Framework/docs/Overview.md

 ```PowerShell
  New-CsOnlineApplicationEndpoint -ApplicationID <AppID generated from BotFramework Portal like 41ec7d50-ba91-1208-73ee-136b88859725> -Name <NameOfTheBot> -Uri sip:<bothandle@yourdomain.com>
 ```
->Note: For more information see: [Connecting to Skype for Business Online by using Windows PowerShell](https://technet.microsoft.com/en-us/library/dn362795.aspx)
+>Note: Read [Skype for Business Bot - Common Errors](./Bot-Common-Errors.md) to troubleshoot some of the common issues.
+For more information about powershell usage, see [Connecting to Skype for Business Online by using Windows PowerShell](https://technet.microsoft.com/en-us/library/dn362795.aspx).

 This cmdlet registers an instance of your bot with a Skype for Business Online tenant.
 A Skype for Business Admin can replace the **_Name_** parameter with their desired bot display name and replace the **_Uri_** parameter with a unique user account from their domain (eg. mybot@contoso.com)